Kashgar Xinjiang, China Travel Guide

 Kashgar's entertainment and nightlife scene is far more subdued than in larger Chinese cities.
 The focus is more on traditional cultural experiences and quiet evenings.

 Nightlife is very subdued in Kashgar.
 There are very few, if any, dedicated nightclubs or dance venues catering to tourists.
-The city generally quiets down significantly after 9:00 PM or 10:00 PM.
+The city generally quiets down significantly after 9:O'CLOCK IN the EVENING or 10:00 PM.

 No designated bar districts or pub crawls exist in Kashgar.
 Alcohol is found in some Han Chinese restaurants and supermarkets, but not typically in Uyghur establishments, which are often halal.